Kick in the Creatives Art Challenges and Podcast

-Have you ever wanted to take part in a creative challenge?
+Have you ever wanted to take part in an art challenge?

 Well, now you don’t ever need to miss an online creative challenge again!

-This is the place where you can find an abundance of existing online creative challenges all under one umbrella and with some brand new ones added to the mix!
+This is the place where you can find an abundance of existing online art challenges all under one umbrella and with some brand new ones added to the mix!

 All you need to do is click on each individual month on the calendar, to find out what challenges are going on during that particular month.